 You’ll see already we talk about ‘latch’ a lot!
 You can find out more about how to latch your baby on here.

-So practically how do we feed in a sling?
+How do we feed in a sling?

 For babies who like to feed in an upright position, it’s simply a case of loosening your carry, and lowering the height of your baby slightly, just enough for them to be able to latch on, ensuring there’s no fabric covering the back of their head and supporting their head yourself, ensuring you’re still allowing their head to tilt back to latch.